 This program focuses on teaching Chinese as a Second Language.
 Candidates will earn a Michigan K-12 certificate in teaching Chinese language and culture.
 The program, which lasts for 20 months, includes four field experiences, culminating with a 15-week internship in a school setting.

 Applications for the Masters of Arts in Teaching Chinese as a Second Language are accepted on an ongoing basis.
-Each student will receive a $2,000 scholarship if admitted in this program.

 Applicants are asked to include some program-specific information, with a summary for these requirements found below: